-Some people may experience nausea soon after they consume wheatgrass — often the first several times they take it.
-Some people attribute this to detoxification, but it could also be a sign of the body’s intolerance to wheatgrass.
-A study carried out by the Technion-Israel Institute of Technology showed that wheatgrass raised the symptoms of nausea in six of the patients involved (x).
-Wheatgrass contains gluten, therefore, those with celiac disease should not take it (x).
+Some people may experience nausea soon after consuming wheatgrass — often the first several times they take it.
+Some people attribute this to detoxification, but it could also signify your body’s intolerance to wheatgrass.
+Just keep in mind, a little shot of wheatgrass goes a long way.

-Loss of Appetite
+- Loss of Appetite

-Pregnancy and Breastfeeding
+- Pregnancy and Breastfeeding

 According to the American Cancer Society, people with wheat intolerance or allergy should consult a medical professional before consuming wheatgrass in order to be safe.
-Signs of an allergic reaction from wheatgrass include swollen throats and breaking out in hives (x).
+Signs of an allergic reaction from wheatgrass include swollen throats and breaking out in hives. (x)

-Diabetics Take Note
+- Diabetics Take Note

-Due to the effect of wheatgrass on blood sugar levels, individuals with health conditions like diabetes should first seek advice from their doctors before consuming it.
+Because of the effect of wheatgrass on blood sugar levels, individuals with health conditions like diabetes should first seek advice from their doctors before consuming it.